Academy on Becoming a DI Trainer

 Has your district received extensive training and follow-up support for implementing Direct Instruction (DI), and is now looking at ways of maintaining the implementation with a high level of fidelity?

-The Academy on Becoming an Effective DI Trainer at NIFDI’s First Annual Training Institute in San Antonio, TX (August 4-9, 2013), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.
+The Academy on Becoming an Effective DI Trainer at NIFDI’s Southwest Direct Instruction Training Institute in San Antonio, TX (August 3-8, 2014), can help your school or district expand its capacity for providing training and support to the DI implementation by developing on-site trainers.

 The academy provides advanced training for teachers, coaches and building coordinators who already have substantial DI experience and are ready to become trainers.
 Over the course of 5 and ½ days, participants are introduced to the main steps for developing a program training for teachers new to Direct Instruction: creating a training outline, designing materials for a training packet, identifying critical program formats and articulating the rationale for the program’s design.
 Participants pre-select a program and level to train, develop an outline for training teachers in the program and then deliver a presentation to the other participants.
 Trainees spend approximately half their time with the course leaders and half their time in other sessions observing and assisting actual program training sessions at the institute.